“It’s hard not to fall in love with Secret Coast” – Digital Catapult, 2018

-Using augmented reality’s capabilities at revealing new story worlds, unearthing hidden secrets and bringing invisible culture to life to enable us to re-encounter the landscape through a new kind of digital reality.
-Melding together fact and fiction, time and space, past and present the story takes you back to 1790 where the past needs your help to save the future.
+Using augmented reality’s capabilities at revealing new story worlds, unearthing hidden secrets and bringing invisible culture to life to enable us to re-encounter the landscape through a new kind of reality.
+Melding together fact and fiction, time and space, past and present the story takes you back to 1790 where the past needs your help to save the future of sealife.

 The project is currently at the functional prototyping R&D stage, and includes many features such as complex spatialised AR Scenes, volumetrically filmed content, cgi, mini games, spatial audio, video and interactive content.
 We are currently developing it into several of our future plans.